mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 marines each assigned for boarding actions, meteoric assault and mechanised deployment plus a four-marine command section on the air/raft, leaving one marine on the ship as a liaison.
-In practice, it was rare to have immediate use for more than one role at a time, so using a trio of modified ship’s boats that could serve all roles and training the marines for all missions would have been superior.
+In practice, it was rare to have immediate use for more than one role at a time, so using a trio of modified ship's boats that could serve all roles and training the marines for all missions would have been superior.
 Some ship-design libraries include the Kinunir as an example of what not to do in this regard.